1889–1890 pandemic: Outbreak and spread

 From St. Petersburg, the infection spread via the Baltic shipping trade to Vaxholm in early November 1889, and then to Stockholm and the rest of Sweden, infecting 60% of the population within eight weeks.
 Norway, and then Denmark, followed soon after.
 The German Empire first received it in Posen in December, and on 12 November 600 workers were reported sick in Berlin and Spandau, with the cases in the city reaching 150,000 within a few days, and ultimately half of its 1.5 million inhabitants.
 Vienna was infected around the same time.
 Rome was reached by 17 December.
 The flu also arrived in Paris in December, and towards the end of the month had spread to Grenoble, Toulon, Toulouse and Lyon on the mainland, and Ajaccio on Corsica.
 At this point Spain was also infected, killing up to 300 a day in Madrid.
 It reached London at the same time, from where it spread quickly within Great Britain and Ireland to Birmingham, Glasgow, Edinburgh, and Dublin.

+The most satisfactory statistical data in the Russian Empire were observed in Livonia province.
+At the end of November 1889, the newspaper ‘Riga Herald’ reported: ‘Influenza has visited Riga - this is beyond any doubt.
+There are quite a lot of diseases, especially in places where many people are crowded together.
+By the way, the disease appeared in the non-commissioned officers' battalion....
+Fortunately, the course of the disease is quite easy, but it is unpleasant in that it distracts the sick from classes’.
+Doctors - contemporaries of the epidemic - noted that after the peak of morbidity, pneumonia began to be observed, often leading to the death of the patient.
+‘An accountant fell ill with Influenza, but paid no attention to it, and remained on his feet all the time; he died in three days with pneumonia.
+Yesterday they buried two ordinary workers, who also caught cold after Influenza and died on the fourth day’.
+Among the complications of the disease were prolonged weakness, adverse effects on cognitive ability, neuroses, otitis media, veins, lymphatic vessels and glands.
+Influenza affected members of all classes.
+From the middle of December 1889 the general morbidity of the population in the town began to decline, but the number of cases of pneumonia increased.The estimate of excess mortality in Livonia province in November 1889 showed an increase of 8 per cent in November 1889 and 67 per cent in December 1889, compared to the average for the seven-year period 1888-1895.
+The highest mortality was observed in the population over 35 years of age.
+Influenza also had an impact on fertility: the birth rate in September 1890 (conceived in December 1889) was the lowest for the period 1888 to 1895.